 Subtle example in The Krytos Trap.
 The setting is a military trial, where Tycho Celchu has been charged with the murder of Corran Horn.
 Commander Ettyk, the prosecutor, is direct-examining a witness (Iella Wessiri) who had partnered with Horn in the past, and who had also participated in the retaking of Coruscant with Horn.
 The direct examination concluded more or less as follows:

 Ettyk: So you had no reason to believe that Corran Horn might be mistaken?
 Wessiri: Actually, there was one thing that bothered me.
 Ettyk: ...Move to strike as nonresponsivenote According to Wikipedia, a "nonresponsive" objection is made because the witness answered a question that was not asked; this was not the case here., Admiral.
 Ackbar: No, Commander, you asked one more question than you should have, and now you must live with the consequences.

 Live Action TV

 On Unhappily Ever After, Ryan once rattled off three or four of these in a quick montage.
 The most memorable one was this: "I have contempt for this court!"

-Alan Shore on The Practice, and later Boston Legal.
+Alan Shore (and later on Boston Legal).
 A lot.
 On one occasion, he objected when the court stenographer read out her transcript of him insulting the judge on the basis that her reading "lacked nuance".
 He's also objected on the grounds that "You can't preface your second point with 'first of all'."

 Happens with Denny Crane in Boston Legal season 3 episode 10 "The Nutcracker" after opposing counsel badgers a witness